couturecraigj/censor-free/README.md

 What could possibly go wrong

-Imagine something that allows you to find friends post anything and have certain filters to protect prying eyes.
+Imagine something that allows you to find friends post anything and have certain ratings to protect people from seeing things that they do not want to see.

 <!-- markdownlint-disable MD026 -->